ckcr4lyf/sni-log/README.md

 The consequence of this is that anyone in between your PC and the server knows which website you're trying to connect to _by domain name_.
 This is often used to block websites by ISPs (since they sit between you and the internet, and every packet passes through them).

+Encrypted DNS (such as DNS-over-HTTPS or DNS-over-TLS) **WONT** help you, since the information is lost during the TLS connection attempt, not the DNS lookup.

 ## TLS is still safe!

 TLS will still protect all your data, so no one can see _what_ you're doing, it's just the domain that is "leaked".
 But depending on your threat model, this alone may be compromising.